RobTillaart/infiniteAverage/README.md

 - **float decimals()** returns the internal float = decimals part.
 - **uint32_t whole()** returns the internal whole part.
 - **uint32_t count()** returns the number of values added.
-Note this may be scaled back a factor of 2 or more.
+Note this may be scaled back a power of 2 (2,4,8,16, ...).
 - **float average()** returns the average in float format, or NAN if count == 0
 - **float minimum()** returns the minimum in float format, or NAN if count == 0
 - **float maximum()** returns the maximum in float format, or NAN if count == 0

-#### Threshold
+### 0.1.4

-(since 0.1.4) User can set the value when the sum and count are divided by two, to prevent internal counters to overflow.
+Users can set the threshold value when the sum and count are divided by two, to prevent internal counters to overflow.
 Default at startup this value is (1UL << 31).
 - **void setDivideThreshold(uint32_t threshold)**
 - **uint32_t getDivideThreshold()**

+### 0.1.5

+Fixed a rounding error of the whole part when dividing by 2.

 ## Operation